MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 the initial condition (and therefore the rest of the test case).

-Since the config file has the same name (``default``) as the test case, it will be included automatically when the config file produced when test case gets set up.
+Since the config file has the same name (``default``) as the test case, it will be included automatically when the config file is produced when the test case gets set up.

 Defining the run method